Hiring a Car in Czechia: A Comprehensive Guide

 Do I need to pay tolls in Czechia?

-Many motorways in Czechia require an electronic vignette for vehicles up to 3.5 tonnes.
+Many Czech motorways require an electronic vignette for vehicles up to 3.5 tonnes.
 Ask your rental provider whether the vehicle already has one and how motorway charges are handled.

 What fuel is available in Czechia?

 Unleaded petrol and diesel are widely available.
-Fuel stations are easy to find on major routes and around cities, though it is still wise to refuel before longer rural drives.
+Fuel stations are easy to find on major routes and around cities, though it is still wise to refuel before longer rural, mountain, or border-area drives.

 Is it safe to drive in Czechia?

 Driving is generally straightforward on main roads and motorways.
-Visitors should pay attention to tram traffic, parking rules, winter conditions, and motorway vignette requirements.
+Visitors should pay attention to tram traffic, parking zones, winter conditions, local speed limits, and motorway vignette requirements.

 What are the driving age limits for renting a car?